Microsoft-community/Community-website/installing-windows-10.md

    ![](img/installing-windows-10/installnow.png)

 3. Enter your product key if you know it, otherwise click I don't have a product key.
+Note that this screen may not always come up, based on the computer.

+   > If you click I don't have a product key, you may be prompted with a screen to select a version of Windows to install.
+Select the edition you have a key or digital license for, or the edition of Windows that was previously installed.

    ![](img/installing-windows-10/productkey.png)